gerard-queralt/Zork/README.md

 it enough time.
 It's also very tough; normal weapons barely scratch it.
 There might be hope, though: inside the house is a mysterious door that could have a way to kill the monster hidden behind it.
 Unfortunately, it has no keyhole;
-instead it has a circular shape carved on it, as if something was ment to be inserted.
+instead it has a circular shape carved on it, as if something was meant to be inserted.
 Seems you will have to keep exploring...

 If you want a step-by-step walkthrough on how to beat the game, you can find it